DIY Concrete Driveway Repair

 - In case you are using textured caulk, apply it to a dry surface.

 - Fill cracks with sand or foam backer board if breaks are more in-depth than three-eighths of an inch.

 - Fill cracks entirely with the applicator (refer to a manufacturer’s guidelines).
 Don’t forget to apply some overfill to account for shrinkage or dried caulk.

 Use a pointing trowel to combine the final patch substance with the surrounding concrete as you’re finishing applications.
-Use a small broom to rub across the patch to match the consistency of your parcel with the original surface.
+Use a small broom (manual one is preferred over electric one) to run across the patch to match the consistency of your parcel with the original surface.

 When to Call in Professionals to Fix Cracks in Concrete Driveway